 The Livable Centers Initiative (LCI) Transportation Program provides implementation funds for LCI transportation projects identified in LCI planning studies.
 The program is designed to provide assistance to sponsors during the development and implementation of LCI transportation projects.

-2012 Mid-Year LCI Breaking Ground Report Now Available
+2012 End-of-Year LCI Breaking Ground Report Now Available

-Below is the 2012 Mid-Year LCI Breaking Ground Report, containing the most recently gathered information from January to June 2012.
-The 2011 End-of-Year and 2011 Mid-Year Reports are also available.
+Below is the 2012 End-of-Year LCI Breaking Ground Report, containing the most recently gathered information from June to December 2012.
+Previous reports are also available below.

 This information is also incorporated into a more expansive Breaking Ground Report, which is published once a year by ARC and details the implementation status of all projects (i.e., more than LCI transportation projects alone) programmed to receive federal transportation funds in the most recently completed fiscal year.
 To view the most recent complete Breaking Ground Report, as well as previous reports and other relevant information, visit the Transportation Improvement Program Program Delivery page.

 ARC is pleased to announce its selections for 2011 LCI Transportation Program funding.

 Download the Detailed Project List (PDF) to view information on each project, or view an abbreviated version of the project list in the table below.